What is Digital Advertising? Why Do You Need It?

 - 35% of the searches are for products

 - 34% of local searches with the “near me” keyword result in users visiting the actual store

 - In the year 2018, digital ad revenues surpassed the $100 billion mark for the very first time.

 This form of advertising allows you to reach the right people with the right message at the right time.
 You may think you’re doing this already through newspapers, flyers, or radio ads.
-But as we explore digital campaigns together, you’ll see just how much digital is raising the bar in advertising.
+But as we explore digital campaigns together, you’ll see just how much digital ads are raising the bar in the advertising industry.

 When done effectively, digital marketing seamlessly integrates into your target customer’s user experience on that website, guiding them back to your own site and business.
 It does so in a natural and non-intrusive way.

 Digital ads can be personalized to maximize relevance to your target customer.
 This, in turn, maximizes conversion rates.
 And because it’s digital, you can track virtually every step your customer makes in relation to your ad.